hyperledger/indy-node-monitor/fetch-validator-status/README.md

 # Fetch Validator Status

 This folder contains a simple Python script that uses [indy-vdr](https://github.com/hyperledger/indy-vdr) to execute a "validator-info" call to an Indy network.
 The validator info transaction script returns a great deal of information about the accessed ledger.
-On example of the JSON data returned by the call for an individual node is provided [below](#example-validator-info).
+An example of the JSON data returned by the call for an individual node is provided [below](#example-validator-info).

 The call can only be made by an entity with a suitably authorized DID on the ledger.
 For example, on the Sovrin MainNet, only Stewards and some within the Sovrin Foundation has that access.